 - Document assessment: The Assessment officer may use this notice in order to get access to the documents and accounts information of the taxpayer for proper assessment.

-- Information furnishing: The AO can use the notice to ask the taxpayer to proper furnish the information pertaining to any matter that involve any sort of statement.
+- Information furnishing: The AO can use the notice to ask the taxpayer to properly furnish the information pertaining to any matter that involves any sort of statement.
 For example, the statement of assets and liabilities on a particular date.

 How to deal with this notice?

 Now that you have a rough idea as to why this notice is published, how do you act accordingly?
 Well, the good news is that the taxpayer is given a good opportunity to respond to the notice properly.